peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

  * <i>base64Padding</i>: Whether padding is included when writing data in base64url or traditional base64 format to JSON.

- * <i>replaceSurrogates</i>: Whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char` s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
-The default is false; an exception is thrown when such code points are encountered.
+ * <i>replaceSurrogates</i>: Whether surrogate code points not part of a surrogate pair (which consists of two consecutive `char
+      ` s forming one Unicode code point) are each replaced with a replacement haracter (U+FFFD).
+The default is false; an exception is thrown when such ode points are encountered.

 <a id="Default"></a>
 ### Default